kasteway/Logestic_Regression/README.md

 - Simplicity and Efficiency: As a relatively simple algorithm, logistic regression can be easier to implement, interpret, and train than more complex models.
 This makes it a good starting point for binary classification problems.
 - Baseline Performance: In machine learning, logistic regression serves as a good baseline model.
 Due to its simplicity, it's often used to establish an initial performance level that more complex models should exceed.

 ---
+#### Assumptions:

+- Observations should be independent of one another
+- Predictor variables linearly related to log odds of outcome variable
+- No or little multicollinearity

+---
 ### Advantages & Disadvantages: